cal-poly-dxhub/streamlit-rag-chatbot-kb/README.md

-# Cal Poly AI Summer Camp: Scripts for Creating Python Projects
+# Cal Poly AI Summer Camp: Simple RAG Chatbot with Amazon Bedrock
 Welcome to our AI Summer Camp!
-This project give you scripts to launch your python projects with ease!
+This project give you scripts to a minimal Streamlit chatbot that lets you chat with your documents using Amazon Bedrock Knowledge Bases.

 ## Contact Information
 Instructor: Shrey Shah - sshah84@calpoly.edu